 Pi Mu Epsilon: Andrews University is home to the Michigan Gamma Chapter of Pi Mu Epsilon, the national mathematics honor society.
 Students who qualify for membership may receive travel money to attend the summer MathFest conference and rub shoulders and exchange ideas with top math students from all over the country.
 In 2005 an Andrews mathematics major, Chantel Blackburn, won the top award for her paper presented at the Pi Mu Epsilon session at the MathFest conference in Albuquerque, NM.

-Undergraduate Research: It is rare for mathematics students to gain significant research opportunities at the undergraduate level, but that's exactly what math majors do at Andrews.
-In 2008, Brian Ibanez, a senior mathematical studies major, co-authored a research paper with Professor Joon Kang that has been accepted for publication in a peer-reviewed journal.
+Undergraduate Research: Rarely do mathematics students gain significant research opportunities at the undergraduate level, but that's exactly what math majors do at Andrews.
+In 2008, Brian Ibanez, a senior mathematical studies major, co-authored a research paper with Professor Joon Kang that has been published in a peer-reviewed journal.
 Currently, two National Science Foundation grants support opportunities for biology, behavioral science, and mathematics students to engage in scientific research in mathematical ecology and behavioral neuroscience.
-Under one of these grants, student members of the Seabird Ecology team have helped with data collection on Protection Island, worked on mathematical modeling of the data, and co-authored research papers with Professors Shandelle Henson and James Hayward that have been published in professional journals.
+Under one of these grants, student members of the Seabird Ecology team have helped with data collection on Protection Island, worked on mathematical modeling of the system.
+They give presentations and coauthor papers with Professors Shandelle Henson and James Hayward co-authored research papers that have been published in professional journals.

-Scholarship and Student Work Opportunities: Math majors typically win substantial academic scholarships based on their ACT/SAT scores, and the Department offers several named scholarships as part of the Andrews Partnership Scholarship program.
-There are also numerous employment opportunities in the Department and mathematics majors are given preference in filling these jobs.
-The Department hires math majors as tutors in the Math Tutoring Center, as graders, and as supervisors for lab sections of certain courses.
+Scholarship and Student Work Opportunities: Math majors typically win substantial academic scholarships based on their ACT/SAT scores, and the Department offers three named scholarships as part of the Andrews Partnership Scholarship program.
+Also, mathematics majors are given preference in filling the numerous employment opportunities in the Department, including work as tutors in the Math Tutoring Center, as graders, and as supervisors for lab sections of certain courses.